SeldonIO/seldonio.github.com/seldon-cli.md

 The client command can be used to setup these datasets.

 {% highlight bash %}
-seldon-cli client --action ACTION --db-name DB_NAME --client-name CLIENT_NAME
+seldon-cli client --action ACTION --db-name DB_NAME --client-name CLIENT_NAME --input-date-string INPUT_DATE
 {% endhighlight %}

 ## Examples